-These refrigerator pickles have the perfect crunch, and packed with flavor!
+These spicy refrigerator dill pickles have the perfect crunch, and are packed with flavor!
 Sure to become a new family favorite!

 - 8-10 kirby cucumbers

 - 1/2 cup slivered onions

 - 2 teaspoon black peppercorns